icshwi/realtime-config/README.md

 ## ESS CentOS 7
 I don't recommend this script, please contact relevant persons to ask the real time kernel support.
-Even if one would like to try this script (It will switch the entire environment to the generic one, one cannot revert these changes), run the script with an argument as follows:
+Even so, one would like to try this script (It may switch the entire environment to the generic one, one can revert these changes manually.
+There is no support on them.), please run the script with an argument as follows:

 ```
 bash rt_conf.bash clean